-It means that we could, in principle, refer to male amebas as "maloebas", but it makes no sense given that there are no male amebas (or females for that matter).
-The stipulation is thus simply useless, involving undetectable and (as we know) non-existing distinctions amongst objects and hence not efficient in any sense.
+It means that we could, in principle, try to refer to male amebas as "maloebas", but it makes no sense given that there are no male amebas (or females for that matter).
+The stipulation is thus simply use-less, involving undetectable and (as we know) non-existing distinctions amongst objects and hence not efficient in any sense.

-In the case of Pythagorean feminine numbers, the "existential" condition is fulfilled (we shall ignore the debate about the objective existence of numbers, but we take the odd-even distinction to be unproblematic), even thought there are no mathematical, philosophical or other obvious needs for a "feminine-masculine" distinction and labeling among numbers.
+In the case of Pythagorean feminine numbers, the "existential" condition is fulfilled (we shall ignore the debate about the objective existence of numbers, but we take the odd-even distinction to be unproblematic), even thought there are no mathematical, philosophical or other obvious reasons let alone needs for a "feminine-masculine" distinction and labeling among numbers.